Phytosanitary Certificates are now available for international buyers. We ship Internationally and Australia wide including Tasmania and WA.

 Seeds per packet: Approx 20

-Commonly known as the Wolgan snow gum or mallee snow gum Eucalyptus gregsoniana form a single, or multi-stemmed a lignotuberous mallee stemmed weeping habit with young stems being burgundy-red in colour that changes to a white-grey bark that is shed in ribbons with age.
+Commonly known as the Wolgan snow gum or mallee snow gum Eucalyptus gregsoniana forms a single, or multi-stemmed lignotuberous mallee stemmed weeping habit with young stems being burgundy-red in colour that changes to a white-grey bark that is shed in ribbons with age.

 An attractive mallee that performs well in extremely cold, frosty environments.